alexlinz/OMD-TOIL/scripts/readMapping.md

 * `pathToGFFs` -  a folder containing all GFF files of all reference genomes to be mapped.
 In FASTA nucleotide format.

+Data Processing
+---
+In order for `htseq-count` to properly count reads, the GFF files must be in the proper format.
+This section will document how to identify and correct errors in your GFF files.

 Mapping of Reads
 --
 This section describes the steps to map metatranscriptomic reads to the reference genomes.
 For convenience, the script `MTwrapperFunction.pl` will execute the pipeline with a single command.
 The script takes as input the directories described below, and maps each metatranscriptome to each reference genome via the following commands: